By Michael Simmer BS, CSCS, LMT, FST

 Golfers are Athletes, So train like one

 The stresses and demands placed on the body by swinging the golf club are more strenuous then most people think.
 Males frequently accelerate the golf club head at speeds of up to 160mph while females reach speeds of 100mph.
-The muscles involved in the swing motion from the grip, the stance, the execution, the backswing, the downswing and the follow through are all-encompassing, ranging from muscles in the hand such as the flexor pollicus brevis to the powerful hip extensors and flexors.
-The planes of motion involved are equally exhaustive – including the collaboration of the frontal, transverse and sagital plane in the fraction of second it takes to complete a shot.
-If the golfer shoots a 90 for the round, that may be 35 to 40 shots performed at this speed and with this powerful of muscular interaction.
+The muscles involved in the swing motion from the grip, the stance, the execution, the backswing, the downswing and the follow-through are all-encompassing, ranging from muscles in the hand such as the flexor politics brevis to the powerful hip extensors and flexors.
+The planes of motion involved are equally exhaustive – including the collaboration of the frontal, transverse and sagittal plane in the fraction of second it takes to complete a shot.
+If the golfer shoots a 90 for the round, that maybe 35 to 40 shots performed at this speed and with this power of muscular interaction.
 This action requires a great amount of athleticism, so why is it that this has basically been ignored when trying to improve an amateur golfer’s game?

 Training will help you stay on the course